-Tap the Advanced Wipe button and you can choose the specific partitions to wipe—Dalvik Cache, System and Cache will be needed for most ROMs.
+Tap the Advanced Wipe button and you can choose the specific partitions to wipe—Dalvik Cache, System and Cache are needed for most ROMs.
 Data will wipe your data, and is often needed.
-Internal Storage clears your internal store, and is something you would do for a full factory reset but is rarely needed when flashing a ROM.
+Internal Storage clears your internal store, and is something you would do for a full factory reset.
+You rarely need it when flashing a ROM.

-Either way, make sure you’ve got your data backed up properly, and not just through a Nandroid backup.
+Either way, make sure you’ve backed up your data properly, and not just through a Nandroid backup.
 For an easy way of backing up and restoring app data check out our guide to Helium.

-Again, once you have selected the partitions to wipe, you will be required to swipe the slider to confirm.
+Again, once you have selected the partitions to wipe, swipe the slider to confirm.
 There’s no going back once you do this.